CenterForOpenScience/Policies-and-Procedures/index.md

 COS Office Environment
 ------------------

 COS operates on the principle of openness.
 It provides a 24/7 accessible working environment to staff.
 COS is a highly collaborative environment and there is no assigned seating.
-Everyone operates out of the main bullpen area.
+Everyone operates out of the main office area.
 Each workstation in our offices will have everything you will need to get started excluding a laptop (do not remove keyboards, mice, or dongles from workstations when moving seats).

 While there is an emphasis on collaboration, this model also increases the need to be sensitive to noise so that all staff can be productive in the space.
 Staff are encouraged to retreat to a private office to hold meetings or to have phone and video calls.
+All rooms and phone booths must be reserved via your COS calendar.

 COS will host a variety of community events during normal business hours, in the evenings, and on weekends.
 During these events, one full-time regular COS staff member must be present at minimum.
-This staff member is responsible for ensuring responsible use of the space, properly disposing of any trash following the event, and properly closing up.
+This staff member is responsible for ensuring responsible use of the space, properly disposing of any trash following the event, and properly closing up, including setting the ADT alarm.

 The COS kitchen is a shared space for COS staff and visitors.
 Everyone is responsible for its cleanliness.
 Each Friday COS staff clean out of the fridge by either taking home their perishable items or throwing them away.